4kills/go-zlib/README.md

 ## Import

 This library is designed in a way to make it easy to swap it out for the go standard zlib library.
-Therefore you should only need to change imports and not a single line of your written code.
+Therefore, you should only need to change imports and not a single line of your written code.

 Just remove: